 The Key Differences – For Tradespeople

-Checkatrade’s initial vetting system takes longer and is more robust, they will check the references you provide, you need liability insurance and you’ll pay a yearly subscription fee of around £1000 inc VAT (Checkatrade no longer list their prices so this is just a guess – it has been a while since I was a member).
+Checkatrade’s initial vetting system takes longer and is more robust; they will check the references you provide.
+You also need liability insurance, and you’ll pay a yearly subscription fee of around £1000 inc VAT (Checkatrade no longer list their prices, so this is just a guess – it has been a while since I was a member).
 There are no other charges.
-You can’t switch off your advert on Checkatrade, it must stay live throughout your subscription, this is so past customers can leave a review at any time.
+You can’t switch off your advert on Checkatrade; it must stay live throughout your subscription, this is so past customers can leave a review at any time.

 Which One Do I Recommend For Tradespeople?